ajmarks/gymnast/README.md

   - [ ] Handle page numbering more fully
     - [ ] Add a method to `PdfDocument` to get a page by number
     - [ ] Add propreties to `PdfPage` for the page number (both as an `int` and a formatted `str` according to `PdfDocument.Root.PageLabels['Nums']`)
-  - [ ] Backport to Python 2.7 (should be pretty simple; I think it's just turning `yield from` into loops)
+  - [ ] Backport to Python 2.7 (about 80% done or so)
   - [ ] Font stuff
-    - [ ] Carve the `PdfFont` class into an abstract `PdfBaseFont` and a `PdfType1Font` implementation
+    - [x] Carve the `PdfFont` class into an abstract `PdfBaseFont` and a `PdfType1Font` implementation
-      - [ ] `PdfFont.__new__` will pick the correct subclass based on the font's Subtype element
+      - [x] `PdfFont.__new__` will pick the correct subclass based on the font's Subtype element
-      - [ ] PdfBasefFont class will also have an abstract method for the glyph space to text space transformation
+      - [x] PdfBasefFont class will also have an abstract method for the glyph space to text space transformation
     - [ ] Add subcless for Type3 fonts
-    - [ ] Add subcless for TrueType fonts
+    - [x] Add subcless for TrueType fonts
     - [ ] Add subcless for composite fonts
-    - [ ] Add legacy support for the 14 standard fonts
+    - [x] Add legacy support for the 14 standard fonts
     - [ ] Font-to-unicode CMAPs
   - [ ] Implement the remaining `StreamFilter`s (will probably have the image ones return a `PIL.Image`)
     - [ ] `RunLengthDecode`